ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 3.3 Ground-Truth & Baseline Coordinates

 Of the 125 randomly sampled test abstracts, 43 met strict archival verification criteria and were assigned authoritative latitude/longitude pairs.
-Ground-truth coordinates were established by matching grants to polygons in the Central VA Patents GIS layer developed by One Shared Story [@central_va_patents_gis].
-This dataset was created using professional Deed Mapper software to convert metes-and-bounds descriptions to GIS format, with historic maps and local knowledge as references, developed in collaboration with the University of Virginia's Institute for Public History.
+Ground-truth coordinates were established by matching grants to polygons in the Central VA Patents GIS layer developed by One Shared Story [@central_va_patents_gis] in collaboration with the University of Virginia's Institute for Public History.
+This dataset was created using professional Deed Mapper software to convert metes-and-bounds descriptions to GIS format, with historic maps and local knowledge as references.

 For each matched grant (identified by grantee name, year, and acreage), the centroid of the corresponding GIS polygon was used as the authoritative coordinate.
 All matches were manually verified to ensure topological consistency, neighboring grant relationships, and acreage alignment before inclusion in the ground truth dataset.

-### 3.3.1 Ground Truth Quality Standards

 Ground truth coordinates were established only for grants meeting rigorous archival verification standards.
 This conservative approach prioritized evaluation quality over sample size, ensuring that all ground truth coordinates represent authoritative historical locations rather than speculative placements.
 The 34% verification rate reflects the inherent challenges of establishing definitive coordinates for 17th-18th century land grants, where many historical landmarks have been lost or renamed over three centuries.

 This methodological choice trades sample size for ground truth reliability—a critical consideration given that evaluation accuracy depends entirely on the quality of reference coordinates.
 Including grants with uncertain or speculative ground truth would introduce measurement error that could mask true model performance differences.
 Each authoritative coordinate determination required substantial curatorial effort (1–3 hours of expert research per grant), making exhaustive ground-truthing impractical while maintaining methodological integrity.

 The 36% archival verification rate is consistent with other historical GIS studies where documentary evidence is prioritized over sample size.
 This sample size provides sufficient statistical power for the comparative analysis while preserving ecological validity and ensuring that all performance metrics reflect true model capabilities rather than artifacts of uncertain reference data.

-To establish a professional benchmark, a GIS contractor independently geolocated all 43 patents using traditional methods; their coordinates are stored alongside the test set and serve as a human-expert baseline for the experiments.

-For each model–tool configuration, the evaluation script iterates over the test abstracts, records any tool calls invoked by the LLM, and measures great-circle error against the 43 ground-truth points.

 # 4 Methods